Disclaimer: This post contains affiliate links.

 The base formula and recipes below skip the traditional, high-sugar mixers like orange juice, ginger beer, ginger ale, pineapple juice, tonic water, and cranberry juice.
 Instead we're creating non-alcoholic drinks based around homemade simple syrups, soda water, fresh herbs, and fresh citrus and fresh fruits.

-My Go-To Mocktail Formula
+My Go-To Mocktail Recipe Formula

 In a tall glass or highball glass, place: